njoseGIT/flab/README.md

 2. tasks (in the tasks dictionary)
 3. variables (in the vars dictionary),
 4. modules (in the modules dictionary)
+5. user interfaces (in the uis dictionary)
+6. models (in the models dictionary)
+7. data (in the data dictionary)

-The Flab class inherits DeviceManager, TaskManager and UiManager, such that methods in those classes may be easily customized.
-These managers contain methods for manipulating devices, tasks and ui's.
+The Flab class inherits DeviceManager, TaskManager, UiManager, ModelManager and DataManager, such that methods in those classes may be easily customized.
+These managers contain methods for manipulating devices, tasks, ui's, models and data.

-A Flab object can also be created with optional queues to enable communication with a user interface (the "ui_queue") and a machine ("flab_queue"), which are None by default.
-Messages from flab can also be output to the terminal/command line with the boolean "print_status"

-Example usage: Creating flab without queues and not printing to the command line/terminal

-    from flab import Flab
-    flab = Flab.Flab(print_status = False)

 ## Tasks

 Tasks are essentially routines or programs, which can be run in a variety of fashions depending on user input.
 Task files are saved as python files with the Tasks folder of a project.

+To run a Task in Flab Console, each Task should inherit the TaskTemplate.
+This is provided in the Templates module.

+Each task requires two attributes:

+1. task_name: a string that matches the filename
+2. task_type: a string that determines how the task is run.
+Either "thread", "asyncio" or "process"

+Each task requires two methods:

+1. run: this is called when flab.start_task is called.
+This method can contain while loops, which can be externally closed with the flag task_stopped.
+2. stop: this is called when flab.stop_task is called.
+This method can be used to modify the a flag to stop the task or to run a shut-down procedure.

 Tasks must be first loaded into flab with the load_task(task_name) method.
 They may then be started or stopped using the start_task(task_name, *args, **kwargs) and stop_task(task_name, *args, **kwargs) methods.

-Example usage:

-    flab.load_task('HelloWorld')
-    flab.start_task('HelloWorld')
-    flab.stop_task('HeloWorld')

 Multiple tasks can be loaded simulataneously with the flab.load_tasks method.
 All the tasks in a given project can be loaded using flab.load_all_tasks().
 Tasks can also be dynamically reloaded by using the reload_task and reload_tasks methods.
 All tasks may be stopped in one line with the command "flab.stop_all_tasks()".
 Task objects do not have publicly accessible attributes.

-Each task requires three attributes:
-1. task_name: a string that matches the filename
-2. task_type: a string that determines how the task is run.
-Either "thread", "asyncio" or "process"
-3. task_stopped: a Boolean flag indicating if the task has been stopped.

-Each task requires three methods:

-1. __ init __(self, flab): initializes the Task object with the shared flab space
-2. run(self, *args, **kwargs): this is called when flab.start_task is called.
-This method can contain while loops, which can be externally closed with the flag task_stopped.
-3. stop(self, *args, **kwargs): this is called when flab.stop_task is called.
-This method can be used to modify the task_stopped flag
+Example usage:

+    flab.load_task('HelloWorld')
+    flab.start_task('HelloWorld')
+    flab.stop_task('HeloWorld')
+    flab.reload_task()

 ###Threaded Tasks